 Translation uses the medium of the written word to communicate the meaning of one language to another language.
 There are many types of translation services, from general translation to document translation and even video translation.
 Businesses use translation service companies to ensure the highest quality multilingual communication.
 Many translation service companies also offer high-quality editing and proofreading services that businesses cannot perform on their own without spending extensive manpower and hours on projects.

 What Is Interpretation?

 Interpretation uses the medium of the spoken word to communicate the meaning of one language to another language.
-Interpretation is typically performed in real-time, whereas interpretation is usually performed after the fact.
+Interpretation is typically performed in real-time, whereas translation is usually performed after the fact.
 There are several forms of interpretation, but the two most common methods are consecutive and simultaneous.
 With consecutive interpretation, the interpreter translates after the source-language speaker finishes speaking.
 With simultaneous interpretation, the interpreter translates as the source language speaker continues to speak.